slazav/graphene/Readme.md

 without reopening databases.
 Opening and closing of databases are long, it can be useful to open the connection once and do many operations.

-The program implements a simple pipe protocol (see somewhere in my tcl_device package): When it is started sucsessfully  a prompt message is printed to stdout started with "#SPP001" and followed by "#OK" line.
+The program implements a Simple Pipe Protocol (see somewhere in my `tcl_device` package): When it is started sucsessfully  a prompt message is printed to stdout started with "#SPP001" and followed by "#OK" line.
 In case of an error "#Error: <...>" line is printed and program exits.
 Then the program reads commands from stdin and sends ansers to stdout folowed by "#OK" or "#Error: <...>" lines until the user closes the connection.
+If answer contains symbol "#" in the begining of a line, it is protected with a second "#".

 Socket mode is similar to the interactive mode.
 Graphene program acts as a server which accepts connections (one at a time) through a unix-domain